 A text file including the SQL queries to the four query descriptions that will be provided to you.
 (TBA)

 **** Learn how to use scripts so that recreating databases can be done easily.

 We will have an in class demonstration of your projects.
 Schedule and instructions will be posted later.

+Is matriculation number the same with student id.